12 songs that celebrate Rani Mukerji’s earthy appeal like no other…

 Tumhe hai jab se chaha… hawaon mein udta hoon”

 This song made the word ‘Shona‘ popular – which is supposed to be a Bengali term of endearment.
 Boy, Rani Mukerji stands for every bit of Javed saab’s words.
-Sensational chemistry with Saif Ali Khan did help to great amounts.
+Sensational chemistry with Saif Ali Khan did help in great amounts.

 Dekhne Walon Ne (Chori Chori Chupke Chupke)